facebook icon twitter icon youtube icon

 Requirement:

-All incoming students are required to complete the electronic health form and provide proof of immunizations through the electronic health records, Medicat.
+All students are required to complete the electronic health form and provide proof of immunizations through the electronic health records, Medicat.
 Login into the patient portal here by using your Simpson username and password.

 Services offered: